-The value of the Dollars to Pounds (USD to GBP) has been consistently more potent than the U.S. dollar (USD) with a value of U.S. $1.35 to $1.75.
+The value of the Dollar to Pounds (USD to GBP) has been consistently more potent than the U.S. dollar (USD) with a value of U.S. $1.35 to $1.75.

 The fact that one currency is seemingly more potent than the other is not a necessary indication of a more robust economy altogether.
 Taking Japan, for example.
 Japan is considered one of the strongest economies in the whole world, but at the same time, the Japanese yen exchanges at a value that is considerably less than US$1.

-In a currency converter field, the economy of Cyprus is smaller than that of the U.S. Cyprus’ euro currency value fetches more than the U.S. dollar.
+In a foreign exchange field, the economy of Cyprus is smaller than that of the U.S. Cyprus’ euro currency value fetches more than the U.S. dollar.

 A significant disservice for any individual to look at the value or the strength of a currency concerning another at a static point in time.
 It is borderline meaningless.
 Therefore, to have a greater understanding of how stable currency is, you have to monitor the correlation between currencies continually.

 There are some underlying factors including inflation, supply and demand coupled up with other economic factors that cause shifts to the strength of a currency relatively.
 It is such factors that will ultimately indicate the value of a currency.